priscillaawatey02/morphyxcam-privacy-policy/README.md

 1. Information We Collect: MorphyxCam does not collect, store, transmit, or share any personal information.
 The extension operates entirely within the user’s browser.
 All processing occurs locally on your device.

+2. Camera Access: MorphyxCam requests permission to access your device’s camera only so it can display and transform the live video feed.

+Camera data is never sent to any server.

+Camera data is never stored.

+Camera data is never shared with third parties.

+All image processing happens locally in the browser.

+You may revoke camera permission at any time through your browser settings.